 An unfinished chronicle of the history of things.

-Short essays on single milestones across fifteen categories — one new post per category per day.
+Short essays on single milestones across nineteen categories — one new post per category per week.
 Written, researched, and illustrated end to end, then read aloud.

 01